mre/mre.github.io.v2/blog/2017-professional-programming.md

 The right skills never become obsolete.

 From time to time it happens, that due to some new company policy your beautiful creation will become obsolete.
-As depressing as it sounds: it's a normal part of the software business.
+As depressing as it sounds: it's a regular part of the software business.
 You need to adapt.
 One advice I can give you is not to take it too seriously.
 Drop the project, keep the wisdom.